Here are some drought friendly and edible landscaping plant ideas for the garden for homeowners who want:

 The fruits are not edible nor tasty until they are properly cured.
 If you have plenty of fruit, you can have them pressed for oil and have your very own olive oil from homegrown trees.

 If you want to avoid litter in the garden, there are varieties of olive trees that are non-fruiting or even low growing.
 The leaves of Olive are also used medicinally.

 Specimen olive trees can be slow growing depending on the variety but they have such a nice presence in the garden with their silver- green foliage.

 For edible landscaping idea, plant an olive tree with other Mediterranean edible plants like rosemary and lavender.

 Loquat Tree – Drought Friendly and Edible Tree

-Loquat trees can be fast growing and an excellent choice for a drought friendly tree with edible fruits in the garden.
+Loquat trees can be fast growing and an excellent choice for a drought-tolerant tree that produce edible fruits in the garden.

 Aloe Vera – Drought Friendly and Edible Succulent